valladaresr/Capstone-Bellabeat-Case-Study/README.md

 - Avg. sleep hours per day is 6.99
 - Avg. total steps per day is 7638
 - Avg. daily sedentary minutes is 991, or 16.5 hours
-- Avg. daily lightly active minutes is 192.81 or 3.2 hours
 - Avg. daily very active minutes is 21
 - High standard deviations reflect a large amount of variation in the sample being studied

 ### Users' daily activity distribution
 The pie chart below depicts the distribution of users' daily activities based on their activity type durations.
 It reveals that 81% of users' time is dedicated to sedendary activities, indicating a lifestyle characterized by prolonged sitting and lying down, resulting in lower calorie expenditure.
 Additionally, the chart indicates that 16% of their time is spent lightly active, 1% fairly active, and 2% very active.
-Relating this data to the statistical summary presented above, the average daily sedentary time for users is 991 minutes, or 16.5 hours, while the average average very active time is only 21 minutes.
+Relating this data to the statistical summary presented above, the average daily sedentary time for users is 991 minutes, or 16.5 hours, while the average very active time is only 21 minutes.
 Also, the majority of the users spend their time doing light activities rather than very active.

 ![image](https://github.com/valladaresr/Google-Case-Study-Bellabeat/assets/163466485/6be7e5ca-0427-4110-89c3-dccf2cbc2ed5)